pgmpy/pgmpy/Contributing.md

 - Write [helpful commit
   messages](http://robots.thoughtbot.com/5-useful-tips-for-a-better-commit-message).
-- Anything in the `master` branch should be deployable (no failing tests).
+- Anything in the `dev` branch should be deployable (no failing tests).
 - Never use `git add .`: it can add unwanted files;
 - Avoid using `git commit -a` unless you know what you're doing;
 - Check every change with `git diff` before adding then to the index (stage area) and with `git diff --cached` before commiting;
-- If you have push access to the main repository, please do not commit directly to `master`: your access should be used only to accept pull requests; if you want to make a new feature, you should use the same process as other developers so you code will be reviewed.
+- If you have push access to the main repository, please do not commit directly to `dev`: your access should be used only to accept pull requests; if you want to make a new feature, you should use the same process as other developers so you code will be reviewed.